History, tourist information, and nearby accommodation

 In addition, it was used as a place to hold important trials.
 Among the memorable trials held at the Guildhall are those of Anne Askew (1546), the Earl of Surrey (1546), Lady Jane Grey and her husband, Guildford Dudley (1553), and Archbishop Cranmer (also 1553).

 Though the Guildhall was heavily damaged in the Great Fire of 1666, the walls survived, and the interior was rebuilt.
-It was enlarged in the late 17th century, and again a century later.
+How did the Guildhall survive, when so much of London was destroyed in the blaze?
+One theory is that the hall was framed in solid oak, which was able to resist the worst effects of the fire.

 In 1862 a minstrels gallery was added at the west end, and here can be seen statues of the two mythical giants Gog and Magog, symbols of the city.
 These giant statues were carved by David Evans to replace earlier statues of 1708 that were destroyed in air raids during World War II.

-In a window emgrasure are set brass rods which acted as the official length measurements for one foot, two feet, and a yard.
+In a window embrasure you can see brass rods which acted as the official length measurements for one foot, two feet, and a yard.
+A more recent addition is an official metric metre.

 There are several large, imposing statues to 'men of national importance' lining the hall.
 The choice of who made the grade is intriguing; here you will find memorials to William Pitt (elder and younger), Sir Winston Churchill, Admiral Nelson, and the Duke of Wellington, but also the much less known Willliam Beckford, a former Lord Mayor.